Quebec Canada Travel Guide

 While mainly artisan shops, it has certain cafes and food stalls with light bites.

-Explore local crafts and get a snack.
+Explore local crafts and grab a snack.

-A true taste of Montreal's bounty.
+A real flavor of Montreal's bounty.

 Restaurants are familiar with gluten-free and common allergies.
 Inform your server about restrictions.